engrjvramos/engrjvramos.github.io/README.md

 # Jose Roberto V. Ramos | Portfolio Website

-Welcome to my personal portfolio website where I showcase some of the projects I've built in my career as a Frontend Developer.
+Welcome to my personal portfolio website where I showcase some of the projects I've built in my career as a Web Developer.

 ## My Process